xiaqian1999/Kpop-All-In-One/README.md

 - Expected to grab the post content from the instagram post and filter by the hashtag

-## Initial Set Up for dependencies frontend
+### Initial Set Up for dependencies frontend

 - npm install
 - npm install react-router-dom

+#### Tailwind

+- npm install -D tailwindcss postcss autoprefixer
+- npx tailwindcss init -p
+- Install VScode extension: Tailwind css IntelliSense for autocomplete for the tailwind
+- In index.css, need to include @tailwind base; @tailwind components; @tailwind utilities;
+- In tailwind.config.js, able to initialize page's main theme color, font family, screen size